AlterTheater's Arts Learning Project for Native Youth

 Melendez and Jeanette Harrison, AlterTheater Artistic Director, reflected on common themes among the students’ work: "The three oldest girls, 14-15 year olds, are all writing about invisibility, and ways in which invisibility is harmful.
 They are already, at their young ages, picking up on what we as adults are only just learning to vocalize.”

 Many of the students expressed immediate interest in ongoing theater classes.
-During this pandemic year, we've held virtual workshops on comedy, social justice theater, and playwriting.
+During the pandemic, we've held virtual workshops on comedy, social justice theater, screenwriting, and playwriting.
 The students keep asking for more, and more tribes are participating.
 Can you help us rise to this challenge?
-While COVID prevents us from producing Pure Native and the rest of our usual programming, we are excited to use our skills to meet our community’s needs right now.
-Buoyed by the success of our workshops, we are raising funds to put together our first in-person programming with a curriculum centered on the needs and interests of Native communities we are working with.
-Our professional artists, on hold from Pure Native, were deeply inspired by the creativity and humor and insight of the youth in our workshops, and parents report that their kids are raving about the relationships being built among Native youth and professional working Native artists.
+We are excited to use our skills to meet our community’s needs.
+Buoyed by the success of our workshops--including our first in-person sleep away camp for Native youth, held on a college campus--we are providing more workshops to more youth than ever before.
+And, we are now partnering with two tribal schools to hold virtual programming within their in-person school day.
+Our curriculum is centered on the needs and interests of Native communities we are working with.
+Our professional artists are deeply inspired by the creativity and humor and insight of the youth in our workshops, and parents report that their kids are raving about the relationships being built among Native youth and professional working Native artists.
 We eventually want to have a full spectrum of classes that include drop-in improv classes, stand-up comedy, comic book and episodic writing, dialogue and scene study, and more—all taught by Indigenous artists.
-We're partway there, and the students keep asking for more!
+Additionally, our virtual programs throughout the year will feed an in-person sleep away camp on a college campus.
+Our hope is that each student will get to visit and live in the dorms of at least four different colleges by participating in our program.

 In July 2021, we held our first in-person programming, bringing students from the Fort McDermitt Paiute and Shoshone Tribe and 5 other tribes together on the campus of University of Nevada, Reno for a 5-day sleep away acting camp, incorporating college prep, youth leadership, and Native health and wellness.
 Students and instructors stayed in a campus dorm, following COVID safety protocols, and the week culminated with performances of a devised piece of ensemble theater (focused on visual storyboarding and improv), four monologues written by students, and one scene by a professional Native playwright, all performed by the students.